marwrutk1n/marwrutk1n/README.md

    ꒰ <strong>Daria</strong> :: Marw // <strong>she</strong> > any ꒱
 </p>
 <p align="center">
-C+H always allowed and encouraged ! ples sit w me I don't bite.
-Offtab often so whisper if u want to int with me
+C+H always allowed and encouraged ! im not talkative especially with people i barely know but im still interested in making friendsᅠᅠᅠᅠᅠ w2i i may not notice your messages
 </p>
 <p align="center">
 my english may be bad cuz it's not my native language